mikekline/The-Abandoned-Castle/README.md

 ## Still todo
 - drop down menu for instructions
 - responsive for mobile, including nav menu that slides up from bottom
 - refactor of rooms in switch to functions for better reusable modular code
+- complete combat system
 - many other features to turn into a fully fleshed out game